Cray-HPE/docs-csm/operations/validate_csm_health.md

 username = "vers"
 ```

 This means the pre-made end-user UAI image is not in the local registry (or whatever registry it is being pulled from; see the `uai_img` value for details).
+To correct
-To correct this, locate and push/import the image to the registry.
+this, locate and push/import the image to the registry.

 <a name="uas-uai-validate-debug-container"></a>
-#### 5.3.4 Missing Volumes and other Container Startup Issues
+#### 5.3.4 Missing volumes and other container startup issues

 Various packages install volumes in the UAS configuration.
-All of those volumes must also have the underlying resources available, sometimes on the host node where the UAI is running sometimes from with Kubernetes.
+All of those volumes must also have the underlying resources available, sometimes on the host node where the UAI is running sometimes from with
+Kubernetes.
 If a UAI gets stuck with a `ContainerCreating` `uai_msg` field for an extended time, this is a likely cause.
-UAIs run in the `user` Kubernetes namespace, and are pods that can be examined using `kubectl describe`.
+UAIs run in the `user` Kubernetes namespace, and are pods that can be examined
+using `kubectl describe`.

 1. Locate the pod.